-Like most of the other parents of Haitian adoptees that we know, in the weeks that followed the earthquake Braydon and I were glued to CNN, Facebook, and Twitter.
-Because of our connection to Haiti we were tied into a complex web of social networks that gave us a glimpse of what was happening in our sons’ birthplace.
-The pain and suffering that we witnessed, second-hand, was almost more than the soul could bear.
+Like most of the other parents of Haitian adoptees that we know, in the weeks that followed the earthquake I was glued to CNN, Facebook, and Twitter.
+Because of our connection to Haiti we were tied into a complex web of social networks that gave a glimpse of what was happening in Kyle and Owen’s birthplace.
+The pain and suffering witnessed, second-hand, was almost more than the soul could bear.
 And we were not even there.
-As a result of that, coupled with a fierce desire to protect our children’s privacy, when we found out that our boys’ birthmother had died, we kept it to ourselves.
-It seemed wrong, on so many levels, to talk about it publicly (our worst fears being overly exposing our children, and the potential for our story to be sensationalized).
+As a result of that, coupled with a fierce desire to protect the boys’ privacy, when I found out that their birthmother had died, I was adamant that we keep it to ourselves.
+It seemed wrong, on so many levels, to talk about it publicly (my worst fear was overly exposing our children, and the potential for our story to be sensationalized; at the time, news outlets were grasping for human interest stories with Haitian-Americans and adoptive families).
 And so, over and over and over again, I refused to comment to the media, refused to do interviews with radio and television shows, refused to be the focus of newspaper stories, and refused to write about the full scope of the truth of our family’s own aftershocks on our blog.
 I still believe in my heart that was the right thing to do.
 And yet, it did what so often happens with monstrous catastrophes—it kept the private shocks and aftershocks just that—private.

-This summer, five months after we told Kyle and Owen that their birthmother had died in the earthquake, they told us –on our way to our annual Haitian Adoptive Families Reunion— that they wanted people to know their birthmother was in heaven.
-They also told us that they wanted us to tell people about it, not them.
+This summer, five months after we told Kyle and Owen that their birthmother had died in the earthquake, they told me –on our way to our annual Haitian Adoptive Families Reunion— that they wanted people to know their birthmother was in heaven.
+They also told me that they wanted me to tell people about it, not them.
 They didn’t want to carry the burden of explaining it, but they didn’t want to carry the burden of people not knowing either.
-And so, we took our cues from them, and slowly began telling our own Haiti Earthquake Story more openly.
+And so, we took all cues from them, and slowly began telling our own Haiti Earthquake Story more openly.